-Many Beefcake Warriors act very self-assured, but in reality suffer from low self-esteem.
+Many Beefcake Warriors actually suffer from low self-esteem.
 This is why they often try to put down the heroes by calling them names like "puny weakling".
 Furthermore, their confidence falls apart the moment someone gets in a good hit on them.
 When a helicopter's in the scene, make sure at least one of the following is true.